 VCU provides a variety of ways in which a student may pursue a course of study.

-This student has fulfilled the admission requirements of the university and a particular school and is enrolled in a bachelor’s (four-year) degree program or a health sciences preparatory program.
+This student has fulfilled the admission requirements of the university and a particular school or college and is enrolled in a bachelor’s (four-year) degree program or a health sciences preparatory program.
 A degree-seeking student may engage in studies as either a full-time student (12 credits or more per semester) or as a part-time student, and may enroll for day and/or evening classes.

 Furthermore, a degree-seeking student may pursue a program of study in one of the following ways: